 Boy, I was the queen of flowery language.
 I could take a three-word phrase like “the dog sat” and turn it into a paragraph description of the shiny lab/shepherd mix who sat obediently, her fur gleaming in the afternoon sunlight.
 My husband hated that style of writing, by the way.
 But he married me anyway.

-In the world of blogging, it’s much more cut and dry.
+When it comes to writing blog content, it’s much more cut and dry.
 Say what you’re trying to say, and cut the fat.
 It took me years to learn to review my writing and whittle it down to what I needed to convey.

-2. It’s Okay to Be Informal
+2. It’s Okay to Be Informal When Writing Blog Content

 Try using contractions and speaking directly to the reader in Dr. Frontaine’s Midieval Literature course!
 It was quite a stretch for me to get to where I am now in blogging, where I write like you and I are sitting down, having coffee, and talking about marketing.
 That style seems to resonate with my readers, so, sorry Dr. F. I’ve gone to the dark side.